Easy-to-use potentiostat without the high price

 Intuitively-designed user interface

-Easy to use, start taking electrochemical measurements within minutes
+Easy to use, start using the potentiostat to take electrochemical measurements within minutes

 Live updating plot